bibhu2727/Snake-Water-Gun-Game/README.md

 # Snake Water Gun Game

 Welcome to the **Snake Water Gun Game**! 🎮 This is a simple yet fun Python game where you can compete against the computer by choosing between "Snake", "Water", or "Gun".
-Built using `tkinter` for the graphical user interface and `pygame` for sound effects, this game is a great example of a classic game with a modern touch.
+Built using `tkinter` for the graphical user interface and `pygame` for sound effects, this game is a great example of a classic game with a modern touch..

 ## Table of Contents